-Grant awards are limited to no more than the cost of food and housing per student that is not covered by other grants or scholarships for fall 2020 academic term.
+Grant awards are limited to no more than \$2500 per student up to the Total Cost of Attendance (less tuition and mandatory fees) for full-time attendance for fall 2020 academic term.
 Award amount must be prorated for less than full-time attendance.
-Out-of-state students are eligible up the amount of food and housing for Wyoming resident students for the institution of attendance.
-Students eligible for this aid may also be eligible for the CARES Wyoming Adult Grant in which CARES Wyoming College Grant is last dollar funding and limited to only unmet costs for housing and food costs after the CARES Wyoming Adult Grant (if applicable).
+Students eligible for this aid may also be eligible for the CARES Wyoming College Grant in which CARES Wyoming College Grant is last dollar funding and limited to only housing and food costs.